lucataglia/react-native-keycloak-plugin/README.md

   .then(() => /* Your resolve */ );
   .catch((error) => /* Your reject*/ )
 ```
-Passing a configuration JSON object, the method call take care of logout the user and clear the AsyncStorage from the tokens information.
+Passing a configuration JSON object, the method call takes care of logging out the user as well as removing the tokens from the AsyncStorage.

 [UsageAnchor]: <https://github.com/lucataglia/react-native-keycloak-plugin#usage>